-Relocating from a large city to New York means being ready for the apartment hunts
+Apartment hunting when relocating from a large city to New York

-In case you haven’t heard, NYC has tiny, expensive apartments for rent.
-If you’ve found something which looks like a better deal, be sure to check it thoroughly beforehand.
+Big Apple is a bit different than other cities when it comes to apartment sizes.
+Due to the immense density of population, NYC has tiny, expensive apartments for rent.
+The average rent for a 1-bedroom apartment in NYC is around $3,5k at the moment.
+The prices have been soaring for some time now and we expect this trend to continue.
+The main reason is the fact that there are so many job opportunities that this is actually a pretty decent deal.
+There are bigger apartments for rent as well but be sure to check them thoroughly beforehand.
+The average price of a 2 bedroom apartment is just above $5.7k.
 New York is famous for its scams with renting or buying apartments.
 There is always the option of hiring a real estate agent to help you out if you are ready for the expenses.
 But, even with the small apartments and high rent, the typical New York shoebox is worth it.
 You will soon learn to enjoy minimalism, like many other residents of the city.

-If you’re still on the page of ‘but it’s a big city’, you should forget about that.
-Yes, New York is big.
-No, there isn’t enough space for a lot of belongings in your new home.
-You need to go through your items carefully and decide which you will be taking with you.
-After all, this falls under one of the most common mistakes people make when moving to NYC.
+Since you are looking for a fresh start and moving to one of the most famous cities in the world the last thing you want to do is to take items which you don’t need.
+You should go through your items carefully and decide which you will be taking with you.
+Long distance movers Brooklyn know that this falls under one of the most common mistakes people make when moving to NYC.
 So, here are our tips for getting rid of excess stuff:

 Think about your budget when moving from a metropolis to NYC

-- Subway – the cheap and convenient beast.
+- Subway – the cheap and convenient.
 With your trusty MetroCard, you will be able to take this mode of transportation all around the city.
-Sure, if you’re moving to NYC during summer you won’t appreciate the heat on the platform.
-But, otherwise, it’s a perfect way to commute.
+It’s a perfect way to commute.

-- Buses – still using the same card.
+- Buses – old but gold.
 If the subway can’t get you there, a bus can.
 The best part is that you can use your ticket from the subway for this ride.

-- Uber, Lyft etc. – more popular each day.
+- Uber and Lyft are more popular each day.
 Definitely among the safest and most comfortable options of transportation in the city.
 Either of these services can be the perfect substitute for a taxi or your car if you’re trying to save some money.